Francesco Schettino: Costa Concordia disaster

 Schettino's actions during the Costa Concordia disaster resulted in a 16-year prison sentence for manslaughter.

-Schettino was the captain in charge of Costa Concordia on 13 January 2012, when the ship attempted a sail-by salute past Giglio, a maneuver he had performed many times, even at Giglio.
-The ship struck an underwater rock off the island, partially capsized and listed on its starboard side, resulting in the deaths of 32 people.
-Reportedly, Schettino was distracted by Moldovan dancer Domnica Cemortan, who was on the bridge at the time.
-Cemortan later admitted to being present on the bridge, and having an affair with Schettino.
-However, Schettino himself claimed that he sailed so close to the rocks to perform a sail-by salute, and was navigating by sight since he knew the route so well.
-Costa Cruises later said that Schettino failed to follow the approved route for sail-by salutes.
-Schettino accepted some degree of responsibility and asked for forgiveness when he talked about those who had died.
-In 2012, Schettino's lawyer, Bruno Leporatti, defended his client's actions and indicated that his manoeuvre after the collision was "brilliant" and saved lives.
-In December 2014, another one of Schettino's lawyers, Domenico Pepe, just prior to Schettino's testimony, declared that his client wanted to set the record straight and "defend his honour".
+Schettino was captain of Costa Concordia on 13 January 2012, when the ship attempted a sail-by salute off Giglio, a maneuver he had previously performed, including at Giglio itself.
+The ship struck a well charted underwater rock, partially capsized and listed to starboard, leading to 32 deaths among passengers and crew.
+Media reports suggested that he was distracted by Moldovan dancer Domnica Cemortan, who was present on the bridge and later acknowledged both her presence and an affair with Schettino.

-Schettino indicated prior to trial that the underwater rocks that the ship hit were uncharted, the helmsman did not speak English or Italian, and that the ship's generators malfunctioned, impeding the rescue effort.
-Regarding his early departure from the vessel, Schettino said he left the ship when it turned over, and that he fell into a lifeboat.
-A transcript of a recorded conversation between Schettino and Gregorio de Falco, the on-duty Italian Coast Guard commander, was broadcast around the world.
-It details a furious de Falco repeatedly ordering Schettino to leave the lifeboat and return to the stricken Costa Concordia.
-De Falco did not believe Schettino's explanation of how he "fell" into the lifeboat, or his excuse for not returning to his vessel because it was "too dark" and the lifeboat had "stopped moving".
-De Falco also proclaimed to Schettino, "You've abandoned ship!
-I’m in charge now," At one point, De Falco was so angered at Schettino's excuses that he told Schettino, "Vada a bordo, cazzo!" (roughly meaning "Get the fuck on board!" or "Get on board, dammit!"), but Schettino did not do so and was one of the first to reach land.

-Schettino also claimed he would have returned to the ship by helicopter, if it were possible.
-Carlo Galli, a Giglio police officer, found Schettino, and offered to get him a dinghy to get him back to the ship, but Schettino declined.
-Galli also said that Schettino was dry, despite supposedly falling from the ship.
+Schettino later stated that he brought the vessel close to shore to perform a sail-by salute intended both to honor local mariners and to give passengers a better view, claiming he was navigating largely by sight because he knew the route well.
+Costa Cruises later stated that he failed to follow the company’s authorized route for such sail-by maneuvers.
+Schettino publicly accepted some responsibility and asked for forgiveness when speaking about the victims.

+In 2012, his lawyer Bruno Leporatti described Schettino’s post‑collision maneuvering as “brilliant”, arguing that his actions brought the vessel closer to shore and thereby saved lives.
+Ahead of Schettino’s testimony in December 2014, another lawyer, Domenico Pepe, said his client wished to “set the record straight” and “defend his honour”.

+Schettino argued that the rock formation the ship struck was uncharted, that the helmsman had language difficulties, and that generator failures hindered the rescue.
+He also maintained that he left the ship only when it rolled and that he “fell” into a lifeboat.

+A widely reported recorded conversation between Schettino and Gregorio de Falco, the on‑duty Italian Coast Guard commander, captured de Falco repeatedly ordering him to return to the ship, rejecting his explanation that he had accidentally ended up in a lifeboat and could not return because it was dark and the boat had stopped moving.
+During the exchange, de Falco’s exclamation, "Vada a bordo, cazzo!" (“Get back on board, for fuck’s sake!”), became emblematic of public outrage over Schettino’s conduct.

+Giglio police officer Carlo Galli later recounted that he found Schettino onshore, offered him a dinghy to return to the ship, and observed that the captain’s clothes were dry despite his claim to have fallen into a lifeboat.